SpenceKonde/DxCore/megaavr/extras/Ref_Clocks.md

 ```

+## Overclocking
+The capacity of these parts to run at speeds in excess of their rated maximum boggles the mind.
+To my knowledge, the maximum is around 48 MHz with an external clock.
+It didn't work on an I-spec part, but seems to work with E-spec parts (most of them anyway).
+E-spec always overclocks better than I-spec.
+There is no known voltage dependance related to overclocking - the DB-series power consumption errata implies that if there is, it only manifests low voltages, namely below 2.1 volts, when that power consumption errata manifests (likely a result of the regulator getting into a bad state = these parts ahve an internal regulator to generate a core voltage in the neighborhood of 1.8v)

+I have some 48 MHz crystals on the way to test with, as well.
+Generally things on crystals work better than internal clocks (assuming the crystal layout is good), but external clocks are almost universally superior for overclocking.

+Running at 48 MHz is an ambitious overclock and is totally unnecessary - so obviously this is a very exciting chance to do something for that fundamental instintive reason: "Because I can"!
+And you can to!
+So far, I had success at room temperature with external clocks, but not external crystals, and only when using the E-spec (extended temperature range) parts (which makes sense).
+I am surprised how they will "just work" at 40 from a crystal though, even I-spec parts usually do However, not all parts are capable of this.
+Out of around a dozen parts, I've so far found 1 that doesn't work at 40.
+As usual with AVRs, it's the ALU that starts failing first.
+I have an I-spec that, at 48 external clock will run a program that does a 1 second delay between calling micros (so lots of math is being done, then prints it).
+Like with over-overclocked tinies, if it's not so high that they crash immediately, they start getting math wrong, which shows up as 0's being printed for micros/millis().
+This is unstable, as eventually a return address will get broken, it will return to that, and everything will fail (this may now turn into a reset if you're properly handling reset flags)

+These can be returned to normal operation by uploading code that doesn't try to use an excessively fast clock - since the heat generated by the CPU core is negligible even at double it's rated clock speed, the damage that a desktop computer CPU might incur when overclocked too hard is not an issue.

 ## Strange possibilities for divided clocks
 There are a *lot* of strange clock speeds possible through combinations of prescalers and the internal oscillator - ever wanted to run an MCU at 7 MHz? *Me neither*, but you totally can, even without a crystal...
-These exotic speeds are not currently supported by DxCore - I'd be lying if I said I missed the struggle to make millis and micros accurate with weirdo clock speeds back on ATTinyCore (which in turn was done to support UART crystals, because some people are very picky about baud rate accuracy.
-You may laugh at their posts about making sure the clock is perfect for serial - but if you're not careful, on classic AVRs, the granularity of USART baud rates was horrendous near the higher speeds!
-I have See also the [serial reference](Ref_Serial.md)
+These exotic speeds are not currently supported by DxCore.
+The switching logic to get that clock speed from the internal oscillator is implemented for the integer MHz speeds that can be achieved in that way.
+Fractional speeds are not implemented at all and total timekeeping failure should be expected.
+I'd be lying if I said I missed the struggle to make millis and micros accurate with weirdo clock speeds back on ATTinyCore (which in turn was done to support UART crystals, because some people are very picky about baud rate accuracy.
+You may laugh at their posts about making sure the clock is perfect for serial - but if you're not careful, on classic AVRs, the granularity of USART baud rates was horrendous near the higher speeds!)
+See also the [serial reference](Ref_Serial.md)

+Note though, that the speeds that we have switching logic for, if specified, would have working millis, but micros **and delay** would not, because delay relies on micros if it thinks it has it.
+A test could be added to the #if for delay to exclude speeds to get it working at that speed

 ## Fuses do not control the clock speed
 These parts always start up running at 4 MHz from the internal oscillator.
 The core confihures that on startupnit_clock() function (weakly defined so you can override it if need be), the clock is set to the desired option.
 If it's external, we tell it to switch the clock and then poll the status to wait for it to pick up, if we wait around 1ms and still have no clock, we presume the clock non-functional and call `onClockTimeout()` which triggers the blink code.
 This is weakly defined and can be overridden.

-The Optibott bootloaded never changes the clock speed; it always runs at 4 MHz.
+The Optiboot bootloader never changes the clock speed; it always runs at 4 MHz.
 The bottleneck is not processing speed, it's the serial baud rate and the flash write time (during which the CPU is halted).
-This means that even if you set it to use a clock source that doesn't exist, or if an overclock the chip can't hadle is selected, the bootloader will still run normally at startup.
+This means that even if you set it to use a clock source that doesn't exist, or if an overclock the chip can't handle is selected, the bootloader will still run normally at startup, and an external reset will still reset the chip so the bootloader runs.

 As a result of these factors, you never need to burn bootloader to configure the clock!
 If you are using an external clock source and timekeeping + serial come out wrong (eg, blink blinks at the wrong speed, Serial outputs wrong-clock gibberish) the clock or crystal used does not match the selected setting.
 While there are ways we could detect this, I cannot justify the added bulk, time and complexity.
-Almost all crystals have the frequency printed on them (though it may be hard to read), and the ones that don't - if they're pulls, don't use them, and if you bought them new, check the purchase records - even if you ordered multiple speeds that weren't marked, and then unpacked them into unmarked containters, you can figure out which one you actually used by uploading a sketch that prints something to serial and trying the speeds you bought until one works.
+Almost all crystals have the frequency printed on them (though it may be hard to read), and the ones that don't - if they're pulls, don't use them, and if you bought them new, check the purchase records - even if you ordered multiple speeds that weren't marked, and then unpacked them into unmarked containers (tsk tsk), you can figure out which one you actually used by uploading a sketch that prints something to serial and trying the speeds you bought until one works.

 ## Rules for PCB layout around crystals
 There are only two places where someone with an AVR is likely to routinely encounter layout sensitive behavior.
 Crystals and clocks are one of them (the other is decoupling caps, which don't do their job unless they are right next to the pins they are associated with):